What is gestational trophoblastic disease?

 - Invasive mole

 - Placental-site trophoblastic tumor

-The most common form of GTD is called a hydatidiform mole, also known as a molar pregnancy.
+The most common form of gestational trophoblastic disease (GTD) is called a hydatidiform mole, also known as a molar pregnancy.
 It is made up of villi that have become swollen with fluid.
 The swollen villi grow in clusters that look like bunches of grapes.
 This is called a molar pregnancy, but it is not possible for a normal baby to form.
+Still in rare cases (less than 1 in 100), a normal fetus can develop alongside the molar pregnancy.
 Hydatidiform moles are not cancerous, but they can develop into cancerous GTDs.

 There are 2 types of hydatidiform moles: complete and partial.

 A complete hydatidiform mole most often develops when either 1 or 2 sperm cells fertilize an egg cell that contains no nucleus or DNA (an “empty” egg cell).
 All the genetic material comes from the father's sperm cell.
 Therefore, there is no fetal tissue.